 I’m a self proclaimed DIY junkie.
 I tend to just throw myself into things and figure it out as I go.
 Photography was no different.
 I’ve never taken a class because when I picked up the interest in this skill I was a young Mother of two tiny human beings.
 Instead, I poured hours into reading books and online guides in order to understand not only how a camera works, but how light, composition and emotion play into creating imagery.
 I photographed everything…my kids, my friends, my friends’ kids, nature, food and whatever else seemed interesting to me.
 And then one day I turned the camera onto myself and began a series of self portraits.
 And for the first time, I really saw myself.

 I first turned the lens onto myself close to a decade ago.
 I didn’t expect anything more than to learn about light and angles and how they applied to portraiture.
 But then something else happened.
 I studied these self portraits and began to observe my features with curiosity instead of disdain.
 I soon began to see my strange, almond shaped eyes as expressive, my boring brown hair as beautiful, my annoying moles and freckles as charming, the sharp shape of my jawline as strong, my ski slope nose as cute and my lips as inviting.
-Through this project I learned to see what my friend so many years ago had seen.
-And slowly, I began to accept my personal, individual, one of a kind beauty.
+Through this project I learned to see myself not as individual flawed pieces, but as one beautiful whole.
+And slowly, I began to accept my very personal, one of a kind beauty.
 I’m not proposing that I no longer have battles with my inner critic, but I am more mindful, so the voice is much softer.
-I also now realize that this is just part of being human.
-I mean if every single one of the women I have photographed,
+I also now realize, after working with hundreds of women, that this is just part of being human.